Inflatable play safety inspections

 The Register of Play Inspectors International (RPII) provides accreditation in courses to the competence level required by the Pertexa Inflatable Play Accreditation (PIPA) scheme.
-By using a RPII inspector, you can be sure that the inflatable play equipment in question has been inspected and tested for compliance in accordance with the HSE guidelines as detailed in BSEN14960:2013.
+By using a RPII inspector, you can be sure that the inflatable play equipment in question has been inspected and tested for compliance in accordance with BSEN14960:2013.

 We work alongside several other organisations who are also involved in the PIPA scheme to ensure that all inflatable safety standards are met.
 These organisations are:

 - Association of Inflatable Manufacturers, Operators, Designers & Suppliers (AIMODS)

 - The National Association of Inflatable Hirers (NAIH)

 - British Inflatable Hirers Association (BIHA)

 Check the ongoing state of repair of inflatable equipment.